 Some parents can’t wait to see the look of delight when their child takes their first bite of birthday cake—their first taste of sugar!—at their first birthday party.

 Another fun tradition is to watch a child blow out her first birthday candle.
 Be careful, though.
-One-year-olds tend to flail their arms about, especially when they’re excited like, say, when a room full of people are singing at them.
+One-year-olds tend to flail their arms about, especially when they’re excited like, for instance, when a room full of people are singing at them.
 Keep the candle far enough away during the Happy Birthday song that they can’t reach it, then pull it in close when it’s time to blow.

 Relax and enjoy the party.
 You've worked hard this year and deserve to have fun, too.